Abstraction Health

 Safety summary

-CoQ10 is consistently described across the reviewed literature as well-tolerated with a favorable safety profile at commonly used doses, with no serious adverse effects reported in supplementation studies.
-Mild gastrointestinal symptoms are occasionally noted, and potential interactions with anticoagulant medications warrant attention.
+CoQ10 is consistently described across the reviewed literature as well-tolerated with a favorable safety profile at commonly used doses, with no serious adverse effects highlighted in the reviews.
+It is fat-soluble and accumulates in tissues, but toxicity has not been a reported concern in the populations studied.

 Antioxidants and Fertility in Women with Ovarian Aging: A Systematic Review and Meta-Analysis.